offirmakes/Offir_BlueStampPortfolio/index.md

 # Pen Plotter Project
 Imagine a robot that can draw any image you want, with maximum precision, and moderate speed.
 The pen plotter machine accomplishes just this!
-It is based upon two motors, responsible for moving the machine upon the x and y coordinates, and a steering gear to lift the pen up and down, all connected to an arduino board.
+Based upon a two axis system, the pen uses an arduino board to power its motors.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|
 | Offir C | Mountain View High School | Computer Science | Incoming Junior

-**Replace the BlueStamp logo below with an image of yourself and your completed project.
-Follow the guide [here](https://tomcam.github.io/least-github-pages/adding-images-github-pages-site.html) if you need help.**
+<!**Replace the BlueStamp logo below with an image of yourself and your completed project.
+Follow the guide [here](https://tomcam.github.io/least-github-pages/adding-images-github-pages-site.html) if you need help.**>

 ![Headstone Image](logo.svg)